ajnelson/regxml_extractor/README.md

 (`./configure --prefix=foo` does not work, unfortunately; but if you do not have sudo rights, the hivexml program can be executed in-place from xml/hivexml.)

-(If building in OS X, there is an error compiling the Ruby binaries, included at least Hivex versions 1.3.1 and 1.3.6.
+(If building in OS X, there is an error compiling the Ruby binaries, including at least Hivex versions 1.3.1 and 1.3.6.
 Also pass `--disable-ruby` to `./configure`.)

 To build from Git source, also include these packages:

 * Fedora Core 16: git libtool gettext-devel autopoint ocaml automake
 * Ubuntu 12.04: git libtool autopoint ocaml autoconf python-dateutil gettext
+* OS X 10.7 Desktop MacPorts: ocaml # git comes with Xcode

 Compilation from Git includes an extra command: